slot/factual-php-driver/README.md

 	print_r($res);

 #Testing
-Add your secret and key to <tt>test.php</tt> and run on the command line: 'php test.php'.
-This checks your PHP install and performs a number of ad-hoc unit tests.
+Add your secret and key to <tt>test.php</tt> and run on the command line: 'php test.php' ('php -f test.php' on Windows).
+This checks your PHP install environmnt and performs a number of ad-hoc unit tests.

 # Notes and Miscellany